PrestaShopCorp/puik/docs/vitepress/src/vue-components/pagination.md

 ---
-description :   A Pagination component
+description : A Pagination component component is used to navigate through large sets of data by dividing them into multiple pages.
+It provides controls for moving between pages, selecting the number of items per page, and displaying the current page or total item count.
+It supports several variants and customization options to fit different use cases and layouts.
 name: pagination
 outline: deep
 ---